… to learn the photographic vocabulary "Glossary of Photography"

 - Stabilizer – a device that allows sudden movements to be fluid

-- Stitch – a parameter related to the quality of the lens.
-A good lens will give a very good stitch.
-The more prominent the stitch of a photo, the stronger the impression of sharpness,
+- Stitch – a parameter basically related to the quality of the lens.
+A good lens will certainly give a very good stitch.
+The more prominent the stitch of a photo, as a result, the stronger the impression of sharpness,

 - Synchro flash – minimal exposure time to use a flash